Firehawke/hugo-theme-hello-friend-fh/README.md

 - [Licence](#licence)

 ---

+## Notes from Firehawke

+This fork was created to allow me to merge in a few outside contributions to my personal version of this.
+It adds PRs [#128](https://github.com/rhazdon/hugo-theme-hello-friend-ng/pull/128) and [#123](https://github.com/rhazdon/hugo-theme-hello-friend-ng/pull/123) in particular and will diverge more in the future.

 ## Features

 - Theming: **dark/light mode**, depending on your preferences (dark is default, but you can change it)